rajrishikashyap/ai-production-systems/README.md

 Building these two systems back to back taught me things no tutorial covers:

 **On Voice AI:** Latency is everything.
-Users tolerate a 1.5s pause in human conversation — they don't tolerate 3s from an AI.
+Users tolerate a 1.5s pause in human conversation, they don't tolerate 3s from an AI.
 Every architectural decision (Groq for fast LLM inference, DeepGram for low-latency STT) was driven by that constraint.
-Prompt engineering for voice is also fundamentally different from text — you're writing for ears, not eyes.
+Prompt engineering for voice is also fundamentally different from text that you're writing for ears, not eyes.

 **On Autonomous Pipelines:** The hardest part isn't building the pipeline.
 It's making it reliable at 3AM when nobody is watching.
 Error handling, retry logic, and Airtable as a live audit trail were what separated a demo from a production system.